Pieve di Santo Stefano, Pesaro

 The Pieve di Santo Stefano is a late-Gothic-style, Roman Catholic parish church located on via Pieve, 4 in the frazione of Candelara of Pesaro, region of Marche, Italy.

-A church at the site is documented since the year 1000, but the church is the result of a 15th-century reconstruction.
+A church at the site is documented since the year 1000, but the current building is the result of a 15th-century reconstruction.
 Further reconstructions were performed over the centuries.
 The portal, planned in a Renaissance style, is incomplete.
 Among the works inside are: